 - Are you willing to go through the process to rezone land if it’s not yet zoned residential?

-Current Lots for Sale in Wisconsin
+Price Range of Lots for Sale in Wisconsin

 As you can see, the cost to build a house in Wisconsin varies greatly beginning with the first part of the equation, the land.